Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 How to Apply to a Combined Residency Program

 If your school offers a combined program, be sure to reach out for guidance.
-In the event that such a program isn’t available, don’t hesitate to contact programs at other institutions or hospitals to connect with current residents or faculty members who might be open to discussing your interests.
+If such a program isn’t available, don’t hesitate to contact programs at other institutions or hospitals to connect with current residents or faculty members who might be open to discussing your interests.
 Given the small size of these programs, personal introductions carry significant weight.
 This is particularly true amidst the multitude of applicants vying for positions.

 During the ERAS process, keep in mind that you’ll be interviewing for these programs as a single unit.
 For instance, instead of dual applying separately to internal medicine and dermatology residency at a specific institution, you’ll apply to the combined internal medicine and dermatology program.
 Consequently, you’ll have a unified interview experience and submit just one application.

-With this in mind, it’s advisable to present a letter of recommendation and personal statement that specifically address the combined program.
-If you’re fortunate enough to have mentors who are willing to compose a tailored letter discussing your status as a dual or combined applicant, this can significantly enhance your application.
+With this in mind, it’s advisable to present a letter of recommendation and personal statement that both specifically address the combined program.
+If you’re fortunate enough to have mentors who are willing to compose a tailored letter discussing your status as a dual or combined applicant.
+This letter of recommendation can significantly enhance your application as it highlights the thought you have put into going down that route and provides a third party’s objective opinion as to why that pathway is a good fit for you and why they perceive you would excel.
 Additionally, crafting a personal statement that distinctly outlines your interest and commitment to a combined program is of paramount importance.
 This demonstrates your dedication and enthusiasm for this unique pathway in medicine.

 Should I Apply to Combined Programs vs. Dual Apply?